ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Experiments

-\paragraph{Models and key hyperparameters.} Unless otherwise stated, we use \textbf{GPT-5} for all LLM calls (tree construction, grouped differentiation, and match decisions).
-We use \nolinkurl{text-embedding-3-small} for embedding computations when embedding-based retrieval is used. \emph{HRS-B (context-stress):} we use embedding retrieval with an initial top-\(k=20\) candidate set.
-For the HRS context tree construction used in HRS-B (over the ordered codebook sequence), we use a chunk window of 250 columns and stop recursion when a leaf contains at most \(B=50\) columns (minimum leaf size 10 for relation annotation).
-For the \textbf{global similarity hypergraph}, we enable neighborhood expansion and use a high similarity threshold for group formation, capping group-based expansion to bound the prompt budget. \emph{MIMIC-2-OMOP:} to study ConStruM as an add-on under practical compute, we use a lightweight Matchmaker-style candidate shortlist (an LLM selects a small initial set from the target schema list) followed by target-side similarity expansion, and then apply ConStruM-style context/differentiation at the final decision step.
+\paragraph{Models and key hyperparameters.} Unless otherwise stated, we use \textbf{GPT-5.4} for all LLM calls (tree construction, grouped differentiation, and match decisions).
+We use \nolinkurl{text-embedding-3-small} for embedding computations when embedding-based retrieval is used. \emph{HRS-B (context-stress, large-schema):} we use embedding retrieval with an initial top-\(k=20\) candidate set.
+For context tree construction over the ordered documentation sequence, we use a chunk window of 250 columns and stop recursion when a lowest-level group contains at most \(B=50\) columns.
+For the \textbf{global similarity hypergraph}, we use threshold \(\tau=0.95\) with neighborhood expansion enabled.
+In our implementation, expansion starts from the top retrieved candidates, adds a bounded number of \(\tau\)-neighbors, and caps the final candidate set shown to the LLM at 24. \emph{MIMIC-2-OMOP:} to study ConStruM as an add-on under practical compute, we use a lightweight, Matchmaker-style shortlist-and-decide pipeline (with self-improvement disabled) and then apply ConStruM-style context/differentiation at the final decision step.